Are you wondering how to choreograph a dance routine? Or if you even can???

 All forms of art can inspire and fuel your art.
 When you see something inspiring, write it down so you can come back to those ideas later.

-Even something simple like an interesting conversation with a friend can turn into a choreography idea or a new dance move.
+Even something simple like an interesting conversation with a friend can turn into a dance choreography idea or a new dance move.

 Already feeling inspired?
 Watch this video to learn how to turn those ideas and concepts into dance moves!